Angular Combining of Forecasts of Probability Distributions: Theoretical Results

 \section{Theoretical Results}

-In this section, we present results concerning the mean, variance, shape and CRPS of the distributional forecast resulting from angular averaging.
-We also consider the distribution produced by an angular form of median combining.
-All proofs are postponed to the appendix.
+In this section, we present results concerning the mean, variance, intervals and CRPS of the distributional forecast resulting from angular combining.
+We also consider the distribution produced by an angular form of median aggregation.
+All proofs are provided in Online Appendix A.